adaltas/dsti_2022_s22_1/1.intro_big_data/lab.md

 ### Linux commands

 Now you will try out some Linux commands to refresh (and hopefully deepen) your knowledge.
-Check out this tutorial: [Basic Linux commands](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners).
+Check out this tutorial: [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#4-creating-folders-and-files).